roswell/asdf/doc/syntax-control.md

 This first proposal is to make some minimal changes that would maximally improve the situation given the small size of the changes.
-This proposal is meant be adopted immediately in the next release of ASDF (whichever it may be, which would be ASDF 3.3.2 if done in early 2018).
+This proposal is meant be adopted immediately in the next release of ASDF (whichever it may be, which would be ASDF 3.3.5 or 3.4 if done in mid 2020).
 It independently amends each of the above two requirements:
 The first requirement is amended by making monotonicity an official policy, and by requiring that users should in turn explicitly document